giulio92/GLExtendedWebView/README.md

 [![license](https://img.shields.io/github/license/giulio92/GLTableCollectionView.svg)](https://github.com/giulio92/GLExtendedWebView/blob/master/LICENSE.txt)

 ## What it is
 GLExtendedWebView is a drop-in, ready to use, `WKWebView` subclass that brings Interface Builder compatibility to `WKWebView`, something that Apple [seems](http://www.openradar.me/23699297) to have forgot.

+### Why I created it
 If you try to search for a `WKWebView` in Interface Builder the only thing you can find is `UIWebView` which Apple itself does not recommend:

 From Apple's `WKWebView` [documentation](https://developer.apple.com/documentation/webkit/wkwebview):
 > **Important**